rgnjswdxb/STAT3060-website/README.md

 ##### 3. Automatic classification and assignment of cases 可以搞一张不要人工改为电脑的图
 For this part, we used machine learning to get the work done.
-Basically our thought is to identify how We first divided the whole content into many word blocks. 放图
+Basically our thought is to identify how

+We first divided the whole content into many word blocks. 放图

 Then calculate the TF-IDF value of each block.
 Here, TF-IDF(Term Frequency-Inverse Document Frequency) is a statistical measure that evaluates how relevant a word is to the content of one case in a collection of cases.
 This is done by multiplying two metrics: how many times a word appears in one case, and the inverse frequency of the word across a set of cases. 放图

 for more details, please refer to https://monkeylearn.com/blog/what-is-tf-idf/

 At next step, MNB(Multinomial Naive Bayes Classifier) plays the critical role.
 Briefly, with the calculated TF-IDF value, MNB helps us compute the conditional probabilities of occurrence of different events based on the probabilities of occurrence of each individual event.
-Naive Bayes classifiers have worked quite well in many real-world situations, famously document classification and spam filtering.
-They require a small amount of training data to estimate the necessary parameters. for more details, please refer to https://www.geeksforgeeks.org/naive-bayes-classifiers/
+Actually, Naive Bayes classifiers have worked quite well in many real-world situations, famously document classification and spam filtering.
+They require a small amount of training data to estimate the necessary parameters.

+for more details, please refer to https://www.geeksforgeeks.org/naive-bayes-classifiers/

+The method is completed, problem comes to the data:
+放一些图

 ## Embed a video